Wisconsin moves forward with election despite virus concerns

 MADISON, Wis.
-(AP) — Voters in Wisconsin are likely to face a choice Tuesday of participating in a presidential primary election or heeding warnings from public health officials to stay away from large crowds during the coronavirus pandemic.
+(AP) — Voters in Wisconsin will face a choice Tuesday of participating in a presidential primary election or heeding warnings from public health officials to stay away from large crowds during the coronavirus pandemic.

-Hours after Democratic Gov. Tony Evers issued an executive order Monday postponing the election for two months, the Wisconsin Supreme Court sided with Republicans who said he didn’t have the authority to reschedule the race on his own.
+Hours after Democratic Gov. Tony Evers issued an order postponing the election for two months, the conservative-controlled Wisconsin Supreme Court on Monday sided with Republicans who said he didn’t have the authority to reschedule the race on his own.
+Conservative justices on the U.S. Supreme Court quickly followed with a ruling blocking Democratic efforts to extend absentee voting.

-The decision leaves Wisconsin as the only state with an election scheduled in April that is proceeding as planned.
+The decisions leave Wisconsin as the only state with an election scheduled in April that is proceeding as planned.
 As other states prepare to vote in May or June, Wisconsin will be closely watched for signs that fears of the coronavirus may depress turnout or cause other problems at the polls.

-Evers said he had no other options after the court ruled against him.
+Evers said he had no other options after the state court ruled against him.

 “There’s not a Plan B. There’s not a Plan C,” Evers said earlier Monday.